samking/config-files/README.md

-Sam King's Linux Config Files and Utility Scripts
+Sam King's Config Files and Scripts
 ============

 This contains the following config files: